bifurcationkit/BifurcationKit.jl/docs/src/index.md

   0.102035 seconds (119.04 k allocations: 7.815 MiB)
 ```

 Note that, in this case, we did not give the Jacobian.
 It was computed internally using Finite Differences.
 We can now perform numerical continuation wrt the parameter `a`.
-Again, we need to define some parameters for the continuation:
+Again, we need to provide some parameters for the continuation:

 ```julia
 opts_br0 = Cont.ContinuationPar(dsmin = 0.01, dsmax = 0.15, ds= 0.01, pMax = 4.1)